People will often ask me – “Marty, how do you pick the subjects you are going to write about for your website?”

-So, wait, I thought to myself several years ago, as I’m gazing at this picture postcard from 1908 (below)…
+So, wait, I thought to myself – as I’m gazing at this penny postcard from 1908…

-So, today, allow me, after months of deeper research on this little throne room, to tell you briefly about not just one or two little buildings on the Pentacrest, but actually four small utility buildings that once surrounded our beloved Old Capitol in Iowa City.
+So, today, allow me, after months of deeper research on this little throne room behind Old Capitol, to tell you briefly about – not just one or two little buildings on the Pentacrest – but actually four small utility buildings that once surrounded our beloved capitol building in Iowa City.
 I like to call them…

-Let me begin by giving you a map of the SUI central campus from 1893…
+Let me begin by giving you a surveyor’s map of the SUI central campus – University Square – from 1893…

-So, let’s start with the most intriguing little building of The Little Four located just south and west of Old Capitol…
+Now, let’s start with the most intriguing little building of The Forgotten Four – located just south and west of Old Capitol…

-Located south and west of Old Capitol, the Water Closet was built in the 1880’s – replaced earlier “out-houses” that were used from the earliest days when Old Capitol was the Iowa Statehouse (1840-1857).
+Located south and west of Old Capitol, the SUI Water Closet – built in the 1880’s – replaced earlier “out-houses” that were used from the earliest days when Old Capitol was the Iowa Statehouse (1840-1857).
 This stylish building served as the restroom facilities for facility and students until “indoor plumbing” was installed in University buildings after the turn of the century.
 Obviously, once inside bathrooms were installed, our little SUI John was converted – being called in its latter years – the SUI Carpenter Shop.
 Read more here.

-The SUI Armory & Power Plant – Located directly south and west of Old Capitol (just north of the Water Closet) this two-story 30-foot by 40-foot dual-purpose facility served as the first steam power plant for the central campus (1879-1904), plus was the first Armory before being replaced by a larger Armory (1905) located near the Iowa River adjacent to Iowa Field.
+The SUI Armory & Power Plant – Located directly south and west of Old Capitol – just north of the Water Closet – this two-story 30-foot by 40-foot dual-purpose facility served as the first steam power plant for the central campus (1879-1904), plus was the first Armory before being replaced by a larger Armory (1905) located near the Iowa River adjacent to Iowa Field.